dragonspoiler1/CPS_Internship_Leitner_2025/README.md

 Further Work on the Project of my Predecessor as seen at https://github.com/Flo180/ev3_praktikum_projekt_griesser/tree/main

 - Revamp the system that has been built and especiially improve on the communication between the EV3's.
+- Track or keep count of the blocks in the system
 - Add a Possibility to change configurations of the Machine during its runtime
-- Add a Transporter that can bring the blocks that are sorted out to another Location
-- Make a 3D Model/Render of the Build and Upload it here
 - Learn and improve existing foundations
 - Have fun